opensearch-project/documentation-website/_clients/javascript/index.md

 ```
 {% include copy.html %}

-Use the following code to authenticate with AWS V3 SDK for Amazon OpenSearch Serverless:
+Use the following code to authenticate with the AWS V3 SDK for Amazon OpenSearch Serverless:

 ```javascript
 const { defaultProvider } = require('@aws-sdk/credential-provider-node'); // V3 SDK.